jimmoffitt/SnowBotDev/docs/tutorial.md

 The actual photos need to be stored here: SnowBotDev/app/config/data/photos/*.jpg.* So to add a new photo, add an entry in the *photos.csv* resource file (with the filename and a description), and drop the photo file in the */photos* folder.

 ### Adding attachments to Direct Messages <a id="attachments" class="tall">&nbsp;</a>

 The SnowBot serves snow-related photographs by ['attaching' media to Direct Messages](https://developer.twitter.com/en/docs/direct-messages/message-attachments/guides/attaching-media).
 As discussed there, sending a Direct Message with media is a two-step process.
-First the photo or video is [uploaded to the Twitter platform at upload.twitter.com/1.1/media/upload](https://developer.twitter.com/en/docs/media/upload-media/api-reference/post-media-upload-init.html), then a corresponding media numeric ID is included when generating Direct Message JSON.
+First the photo or video is [uploaded to the Twitter platform at upload.twitter.com/1.1/media/upload](https://developer.twitter.com/en/docs/media/upload-media/api-reference/post-media-upload-init.html), then a corresponding numeric media ID is included when generating Direct Message JSON.

-Since we did not want to write new code for uploading photographs and generating a media IDs, we looked for a Ruby gem that could abstract away the details.
+Since we did not want to write new code for uploading photographs and generating media IDs, we looked for a Ruby gem that could abstract away the details.
 There are many Ruby gems built for the Twitter platform, and the SnowBot integrates [this 'twitter' gem](https://github.com/sferik/twitter).

 The 'serving media' details are contained in two places:

 + ```SnowBotDev/app/helpers/twitter_api.rb``` - A wrapper around the *twitter* gem.
 For the SnowBot, the TwitterAPI class has a single ```get_media_id(media_path)``` method.
 The class also manages authenticating with the media upload API, loading in your Twitter app tokens.
 + ```SnowBotDev/app/helpers/generate_direct_message_content.rb``` - When a user requests a snow photo, a photo is picked randomly from the list and a media ID is generated by passing the photo path to the TwitterAPI object:

 ```
 media_id = @upload_client.upload(File.new(media_path))
 ```

 That ID is then sent along with the JSON generated for the Direct Message.

 ```